Spy Smasher: Powers and abilities

-Spy Smasher is an expert markswoman and a skilled hand-to-hand combatant on a similar level to Deadshot.
+Katarina Armstrong is an expert markswoman and a skilled hand-to-hand combatant on a similar level to Deadshot.
 She claims to be of higher political authority than anyone in the United States, even the President, but is later outranked in an issue of Checkmate by Sasha Bordeaux.
 Although she explicitly states that her job is to kill people, specifically terrorists and those who aim to harm the United States, she has yet to be directly depicted as taking a life.